 by Tracy Johnson

-It’s the fifth letter of the alphabet.
-And in radio, it’s the most important one.
-“E” is for the 3 E’s of personality radio.
+E is the fifth letter of the alphabet.
+And in the radio personality business, E is the most important letter.
+It stands for the 3 E’s of personality radio.

 Ninety percent of all the books published each year are non-fiction.
 But the fiction books – the 10 percent – comprise 90 percent of all book sales.